North Kesteven: Premises

+Elections

+Since the last boundary changes in 2023 the council has comprised 43 councillors representing 24 wards, with each ward electing one, two or three councillors.
+Elections are held every four years.

 Geography

 North Kesteven borders West Lindsey (along the Foss Dyke and the River Witham) and the city of Lincoln to the north, East Lindsey to the north-east (along the River Witham), Boston (borough) to the east, South Holland to the south-east, South Kesteven to the south, and the county of Nottinghamshire to the west.

 North Kesteven covers an area of 356 sqmi, of which 94% is classified as green space, which includes agricultural land and open space.

 The district is characterised by small settlements and large areas of arable farmland.
 More than 80% of the population live in rural settlements or a market town.
+The two towns are Sleaford and North Hykeham, and the larger villages include Cranwell, Metheringham, Navenby, Ruskington and Waddington.

 The district has two main RAF stations - RAF Cranwell (near Sleaford), and RAF Waddington (near Lincoln), both situated close to the A15, the main north–south road running through North Kesteven.
 The district is also home to RAF Digby, which lies between Sleaford and Metheringham.
 The former RAF Swinderby, which can be found adjacent to the A46 near the western edge of the district, closed in 1995.